arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 ## Remember the new requirement
 Handle History category.
 We have many smells related to questions logic.
-The primary is Shotgun Surgery.
+The primary is Shotgun Surgery, then Data Clumps and unmissable Primitive Obsession.
-But directly work inside Game class is difficult and risky.
+But directly work inside Game class is difficult and even worst risky.
 We can do better, we can first solve Data Clump and extract questions logic.
 Then we can works with the new little surface.
 At beginning we want favour refactoring that reduce the scope in order to hide complexity.
 Add TODO file with Data Clump and Shotgun Surgery categories.
 Focus is really important during refactoring in order to don't introduce regression.

-## Questionnaire Born
+## QuestionDeck Born
 Target move questions related code, as is, into a new class.
 Remember:
 	1) Commit frequently.
 	2) Run tests frequently.
 	3) Stay focused.
-Add empty class Questionnaire.
+Add empty class QuestionDeck.
 Add readonly field in Game.

 ## Try Attack FillQuestions